TITHI-KHAN/Gradient-Descent/README.md

 # What is Gradient Descent?
 Gradient descent is an optimization algorithm which is commonly-used to train machine learning models and neural networks.
 Training data helps these models learn over time, and the cost function within gradient descent specifically acts as a barometer, gauging its accuracy with each iteration of parameter updates.
 Until the function is close to or equal to zero, the model will continue to adjust its parameters to yield the smallest possible error.
 Once machine learning models are optimized for accuracy, they can be powerful tools for artificial intelligence (AI) and computer science applications.

-# How does gradient descent work?
+# How does Gradient Descent work?
 Before we dive into gradient descent, it may help to review some concepts from linear regression.
 You may recall the following formula for the slope of a line, which is y = mx + b, where m represents the slope and b is the intercept on the y-axis.

 You may also recall plotting a scatterplot in statistics and finding the line of best fit, which required calculating the error between the actual output and the predicted output (y-hat) using the mean squared error formula.
 The gradient descent algorithm behaves similarly, but it is based on a convex function.